Code-Institute-Submissions/Dhitchen28963-Jumble-Jungle/README.md

 ![Image of the leaderboard button](/workspace/Jumble-Jungle/assets/images/readme-images/leader-board-button-image.webp)
 ![Home Button](assets/images/readme-images/leaderboard.js-jshint.png)
 **Leaderboard Table**
-The leaderboard table is simpliestic and uses a local storage to add the name of the user who completes the game.
+The leaderboard table is simplistic  and uses a local storage to add the name of the user who completes the game.
 ![Image of the leaderboard with a winner listed in the leaderboard table](assets/images/readme-images/leaderboard-input-game-complete.png)
 **Background Image**
 The background is vibrant and displays apes on a pedistool to represent the winners of the game.